graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 **Explanatory Text**

-In a composed schema, a field within a input type must only reference types that are exposed.
+In a composed schema, a field within an input type must only reference types that are exposed.
 This requirement guarantees that public types do not reference inaccessible structures which are intended for internal use.

 A valid case where a public input field references another public input type: